Lightnet/reactnode/README.md

   - notify ( added )
   - counter ( added )
   - posts ( added /  work in progress)
+- upload ( added / simple )
+  - using the reactjs
+- download ( added / simple )
+  - using the reactjs
 - Game
   - moblie base game